mylesakin/mylesakin.github.io/_posts/2019-08-22-DecisionTrees.md

 * Set a vertex as a leaf is the total decrease in impurity (or square loss) is less than a fixed threshold \\(\beta\\)
 * Set a vertex as a leaf is there is no split such that each resulting vertex (partition) both have at least \\(N_{leaf}\\) samples

 The depth of a vertex is the number of parent vertices (or number of splits) above the one in consideration.
-Each of these methods prevents the decision tree model from overfitting and capturing the noise.
+Each of these methods help to prevent decision tree models from overfitting and capturing the noise.
 Let's take a look at an example of how the max depth changes the output of a decision tree regression model.
 We use sklearn decision tree regressor for this.

 ```python